firebase/extensions/storage-resize-images/README.md

 * List of absolute paths for resized images: A comma-separated list of absolute paths to restrict the images to be resized.
 For example, to only resize the images stored in `/users/pictures` directory, specify the path `/users/pictures`.
 If you prefer to resize every image uploaded to the storage bucket, leave this field empty.

+* List of absolute paths for excluded resized images: A comma-separated list of absolute paths to not take into account for images to be resized.
+For example, to not resize the images stored in `/users/pictures/avatars` directory, specify the path `/users/pictures/avatars`.
+If you prefer to resize every image uploaded to the storage bucket, leave this field empty.

 * Cache-Control header for resized images: This extension automatically copies any `Cache-Control` metadata from the original image to the resized images.
 For the resized images, do you want to overwrite this copied `Cache-Control` metadata or add `Cache-Control` metadata?
 Learn more about [`Cache-Control` headers](https://developer.mozilla.org/docs/Web/HTTP/Headers/Cache-Control).
 If you prefer not to overwrite or add `Cache-Control` metadata, leave this field empty.